 10 Questions with Steven Pressfield, Author of The War of Art

-Today, I have the privilege of interviewing one of my favorite writers on the creative process.
+Today, I have the privilege of interviewing one of my favorite writers in the world, and we talk about the creative process.

 Jeff Goins (JG): Steve, your new book Do the Work just came out through The Domino Project — how does this complement The War of Art?